-When I first heard about KidZania – a child-sized city that is based in Westfield London – I was interested in the idea of giving 4-14 year olds the opportunity to explore and immerse themselves in a role-playing and interactive learning experience.
+When I first heard about KidZania London – a child-sized city that is based in Westfield London – I was interested in the idea of giving 4-14-year-old olds the opportunity to explore and immerse themselves in a role-playing and interactive learning experience.

 As soon as we walked in, his eyes lit up when the first thing he saw was an ambulance.
 Right on cue a Zupervisor (yes…that’s what they’re called) asked him if he wanted to earn 8 kidZos for being a paramedic.
 He went straight in, got dressed up, and patiently waited for other children to join in – which only took about five minutes.
 Once they finished watching an educational video and given bandages and first aid gear, a ‘code red’ was called in and they all boarded the ambulance to be driven to a ‘disaster’.